 Much like the first cover, we have an expert use of color and space.
 The effect of the black on white (or is it white on black?) creates an ominous mood.
 The title tells us there is a secret, and from the tilt of the character on the cover, I can sense that she is bearing the weight of that secret.
 This cover is simple, impactful, and gracefully done.

 The one key element this cover hits, perhaps even more accurately than the first two, is simplicity.
-For some genres and books a complex cover can work, but in general, the simpler the cover the more impactful it will be.
+For some genres and books a complex cover can work, but the simpler the cover the more impactful it will be.
 Readers don’t want to spend timing trying to understand the cover, they need to be struck by it with immediacy.
-Something all three of these covers achieve.
+Something all three covers achieve.

 Making the distinction